infernet-h2020/DCAlign/README.md

 - `epsconv` : the minimum error, between the marginal probabilities of two consecutive iterations, required to stop the algorithm (for `β < ∞`); default: 1e-5
 - `mindec` : the minimum number of consecutive iterations in which the assigned variables do not change (for `β = ∞`); default: 50

-Furthermore, it is possible to modify the maximum number of iterations of DCAlign using `maxiter`.
+Furthermore, it is possible to modify the maximum number of iterations of DCAlign using `maxiter` and to print the output of `DCAlign` iterations using `verbose = true`.

 ## Ouput files
 As default, `DCAlign` produces a file in FASTA format containing the best aligned sequence between the output of the `β < ∞` and `β = ∞` versions of the algorithm.
 It is possible to modify the file name using `filename_out`. <br>

 When a comparison to a given MSA is performed, `DCAlign` produces an additional output file containing several information about the aligned sequences.
+The default name can be changed using `filename_flag`.
 For sake of simplicity, we report here an example:

 ```
 >E7EVI1_HUMAN/188-252	sat: true beta: 1.00 muext: 2.5 muint: 0.0 T0: true Dist: 9 2 3 4 Time: 8.61